Rich snippets can help you increase your organic CTR by making your content stand out in the SERPs.

-But with the rich snippets, you can power up your listing adding eye-catching details that will make your content stand out.
+But with rich snippets, you can power up your listing adding eye-catching details that will make your content stand out.

-At glance, the first result looks much more visible than the other two.
+As you can see, the first result looks much more visible than the other two.

-This way, you can entice users to click on your links!
+And with so many details, you can entice users to click on your links!

 When Do Rich Snippets Show Up?

-For example, if you have set up the properly structured data for a product, it will only appear when someone searches for that product or something related to it.
+For example, if you have properly set up the structured data for a product, it will only appear when someone searches for that product or something related to it.

-You can also test your content using the validator tool of Schema.org:
+Then, you may want to test your content using the validator tool of Schema.org: